Stairs and Lifts Cleaning Checklist

 What does the Stairs and Lifts Cleaning Checklist cover?

 This checklist covers 32 inspection items across 7 sections: Daily Clean, High-Touch (Multiple Times/Day), Waste & Safety, Weekly Detail, Initial Setup & Documentation, Safety & Compliance Verification, Operational Standards Check.
-It is designed for cleaning operations and compliance.
+It is designed for cleaning & janitorial operations and compliance.

 How often should this checklist be completed?